-Azure, announced at Microsoft’s Professional Developers Conference (PDC) in October 2008, glided by the interior project codename “Project Red Dog”, and formally released in February 2010, as Windows Azure before being renamed to Microsoft Azure on annunciation,2014.
+Azure, announced at Microsoft’s Professional Developers Conference (PDC) in October 2008, glided by the interior project codename “Project Red Dog”, and was formally released in February 2010, as Windows Azure before being renamed to Microsoft Azure on annunciation,2014.
 Azure cloud computing technology was launched at Microsoft’s Professional Developers Conference in 2008.
-Azure uses large-scale virtualization at Microsoft’s +50 data centers worldwide and it offers quite 600 software, AI, IoT, machine learning technologies. virtual machine infrastructure as a service (LaaS) allowing users to launch general-purpose Microsoft Windows and Linux virtual machines, also as pre-configured machine images for popular software packages.
+Azure uses large-scale virtualization at Microsoft’s +50 data centers worldwide and it offers quite 600 software, AI, IoT, machine learning technologies. virtual machine infrastructure as a service (LaaS) allows users to launch general-purpose Microsoft Windows and Linux virtual machines, also as pre-configured machine images for popular software packages.

 Microsoft Azure role in enabling Industrial Internet of Things

 With the increasing digitization, manufacturers have started adopting industry 4.0 and IIoT solutions for optimizing their resources and increasing their revenue.
 Cloud Services provides like Microsoft Azure help industries in developing digital and connected industrial ecosystems at minimal cost, time, and effort.
 Read on to seek out how Microsoft Azure enables the industrial internet of things.